Ayfri/Kore/README.md

 ## Contributing

-If you want to contribute to this project, you can follow these steps:

-1. Fork the repository.
-2. Run gradle `kore:run` to run the tests.
-3. Make your changes.
-4. Create a pull request and wait for it to be reviewed and merged.

-You can also create an issue if you find a bug or if you want to suggest a new feature.
+Want to contribute to Kore?
+Start with the [Contributing to Kore](https://kore.ayfri.com/docs/contributing/contributing) guide and the repository-level [Contribution guidelines](CONTRIBUTING.md).

 ## Support